Cardinality Estimation (SQL Server)

 In 1998, a major update of the CE was part of Microsoft SQL Server 7.0, for which the compatibility level was 70.
-Subsequent updates came with SQL Server 2014 and SQL Server 2016, meaning compatibility levels 120 and 130.
-The CE updates for levels 120 and 130 incorporate assumptions and algorithms that work well on modern data warehousing workloads and on OLTP (online transaction processing).
+Subsequent updates started with SQL Server 2014, meaning compatibility levels 120 and above.
+The CE updates for levels 120 and above incorporate assumptions and algorithms that work well on modern data warehousing and on OLTP workloads.

 Compatibility level: You can ensure your database is at a particular level by using the following Transact-SQL code for COMPATIBILITY_LEVEL.